 All consultations are half hour appointments.
 Only one consultation can be scheduled at a time; a second consultation cannot be booked until the first one is completed.
 Eligible scholars can schedule up to six half hour consultations every quarter.
 We do not offer consultations during finals week or on university holidays (e.g. Martin Luther King Day, Spring Break, etc.).

-Please note that consultations are only for currently-enrolled graduate students and postdoctoral scholars in disciplines served by GradPathways Institute, the Graduate School of Management, and the Betty Irene Moore School of Nursing.
+Please note that consultations are only for currently-enrolled graduate students and postdoctoral scholars in disciplines served by GradPathways Institute and the Graduate School of Management.
 UC Davis Graduate students pursuing one of the following degree objectives: PhD, EdD, MA, MS, MFA, MPH, MPAc, MHS, or Post Docs are eligible for consultations.

 This year, in addition to our general pool of fellows, we have Writing Fellows assigned to specific areas of study: .

-- If you are a GSM/MSBA student, your fellows are Shannon Hearney, Jennie Davis and Amy Lombardi.
+- If you are a GSM/MSBA student, your fellows are Shannon Hearney and Jennie Davis

 Where are writing consultations held?

-For Fall 2020 all consultations will be held online via Zoom.
-Prior to your appointment you will receive an email from your consultant requesting a copy of the writing you'd like to work on (via email or shared Google Doc) and a Zoom link for your meeting.
+For Fall 2021 consultations will be held in-person in Walker Hall 1121 and virtually over Zoom.
+If you have signed up for a virtual appointment, the writing consultant will send you an email 24 hours before the meeting requesting a copy of the writing you'd like to work on (via email or shared Google Doc) and a Zoom link.